Responsible Mineral Sourcing

 6. Partnerships with External Organizations

-The conflict minerals problem is a global issue that we cannot solve alone.
+Responsible minerals sourcing is a global issue that we cannot solve alone.
 We, therefore, support and actively participate in the programs of the Responsible Minerals Initiative (RMI), which was established to address responsible mineral sourcing issues, and of JEITA, a domestic Japanese industry association.
 We also contribute to RMI's audit fund, believing that it is the responsibility of downstream companies to shoulder the costs of smelter and refiner audits.

 Japanese industry associations